Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 Management of the CA private keys (key generation, backup, restore, deletion, etc.) requires at least two persons in trusted roles ("dual control") and must take place in a physically protected environment.

-Issuance of EV certificates shall require the participation of at least two validation specialists.

 ### 5.2.3	Identification and authentication for each role

 All the trusted roles listed in par.
 5.2.1 and, in general, all the Actalis staff use appropriate identification and au-thentication systems for accessing Actalis’ computer systems.